THE HISTORY OF COMMUNICATION THROUGH THE AGES

 At first there was only one TV channel in Britain but between 1955 and 1957 the ITV companies began broadcasting.
 BBC2 began in 1964 and Channel 4 began in 1982.
 Channel 5 began in 1997.
 In Britain BBC 2 began broadcasting in colour in 1967, BBC 1 and ITV followed in 1969.
 Satellite television began in Britain in 1989.

 Meanwhile in 1960 the first communications satellite, Echo was launched.
+The laser printer was invented by Gary Starkweather in 1969.

 Meanwhile telephones became common in peoples homes in the 1970s.
 In 1969 only 40% of British households had a phone but by 1979 the figure had reached 69%.
 The first mobile phone call in Britain was made in 1985.
 The first commercial text was sent in 1992.
 In Britain smartphones were introduced in 1996.